katelyndb/django_project/README.md

 I developed this web app to explore the web framework Django and develop my understanding of databases and backend web development.

-This software includes three parts, first it has a hello world page that I started this project with.
+This software includes four main parts, first it has a hello world page that I started this project with.
 The second part of my project is the home app which uses a database to populate example projects.
 The third part is of my own creation called languages, which uses a database to populate the different programming languages I am learning.
+The fourth part is another app called cats where static images are displayed.

 [Software Demo Video](https://youtu.be/2JfGgeUZkB4)